-On this page, find out how to get paid to care for an adult Medicaid participant who lives with you, and access key resources relating to certification as a Certified Family Home (CFH) provider and annual recertification.
+On this page, find out how to get certified to care for an adult Medicaid or private pay resident who lives with you and access key resources relating to certification as a Certified Family Home (CFH) provider and annual recertification.
 Certification is required when a paid caregiver also provides housing to the vulnerable adult for whom they provide care.

 There are multiple steps involved in getting started as a provider.

 - After Application Part A is approved, pay the non-refundable $150 application fee.